-&lt;sup>28 Exhibit G, Campus Ban Notice.
+28 Exhibit G, Campus Ban Notice.

-125. Were she not banned from campus, Plaintiff Rogers would attend and speak at multiple professional obligations and opportunities and would also continue to participate in First Amendment protected activities, such as protesting and gathering with fellow activists in the open, outdoor spaces of UNC Chapel Hill's campus.

-126. Although the criminal trespass charge against Plaintiff Rogers has since been dismissed, she remains banned from campus for life.

-127. Plaintiff Laila Dames is a Palestinian American and a Duke University student.

-128. Plaintiff Dames was present and slept at the encampment on April 27, 28, and 29, 2024.

-129. Plaintiff Dames was not an organizer of the encampment.

-130. Plaintiff Dames did not own any of the tents used at the encampment and did not have authority to take them down.

-131. Plaintiff Dames attended the encampment to engage in political speech criticizing and raising awareness about the U.S.'s complicity in the Israeli government's genocide of the Palestinian people, petition UNC not to be complicit in the genocide, take in the speech and expression of other encampment participants, associate with them, and show political solidarity with the encampments around the U.S.
+- 112. On May 30, 2024, Plaintiff Rogers was disinvited from speaking at the event because of her indefinite ban from campus. - 113.
+Plaintiff Rogers has also had to decline invitations to both attend and speak at professional events on UNC Chapel Hill's campus due to her ban. - and speak at multiple professional obligations and opportunities and would also continue to participate in First Amendment protected activities, such as protesting and gathering with fellow activists in the open, outdoor spaces of UNC Chapel Hill's campus. - 115.
+Although the criminal trespass charge against Plaintiff Rogers has since been dismissed, she remains banned from campus for life. - 116.
+Plaintiff Laila Dames is a Palestinian American and a Duke University student. - 117.
+Plaintiff Dames was present and slept at the encampment on April 27, 28, and 29, 2024. - 118.
+Plaintiff Dames attended the encampment to engage in political speech criticizing and raising awareness about the U.S.'s complicity in the Israeli government's genocide of the Palestinian people, petition UNC not to be complicit in the genocide, 29 take in the speech and expression of other encampment participants, associate with them, and show political solidarity with the encampments around the U.S.

-&lt;sup>29 This viewpoint is informed in part by a report by the United Nations finding that "[t]here are reasonable grounds to believe that the threshold indicating the commission of [] acts of genocide...has been met."
-Francesca

-132. As the president of Duke University's SJP chapter, Plaintiff Dames had previously collaborated with UNC students on other, unrelated events.
-The April encampment at UNC was an opportunity to convene and collectively carry out a protest action connected to a national student movement.
-Her participation was essential not just to her personal expression, but to the continued existence of broader collaborations.

-133. As a Palestinian-American, Plaintiff Dames believed that her participation in the encampment on UNC's campus was crucial to expressing her opinions regarding U.S. foreign policy and engaging in other First Amendment protected activity.
+- 119. As a member of Students for Justice in Palestine at Duke University, and as a Palestinian-American, Plaintiff Dames believed that her participation in the encampment on UNC's campus was crucial to expressing her opinions regarding U.S. foreign policy and engaging in other First Amendment protected activity. - 120.
+During her time at the encampment, Plaintiff Dames participated in group prayer, as well as listening and learning through teach-ins. - 121.
+At no point did Plaintiff Dames see or hear any encampment participants engaging in property damage or disruptive conduct. - 122.
+At no point did Plaintiff Dames herself engage in property damage or disruptive conduct.